Tangerine-Community/Tangerine/docs/developer/cordova-plugin-development.md

 Then generate the apk.

-To check if it worked:
+To check if it worked, you can search for the new code in these files:

 ```javascript
 vi builds/apk/www/shell/main.js